nashville-software-school/server-side-python-curriculum/book-2-database/chapters/PK_SQL_JOINS.md

     ON l.id = a.location_id
 ```

-## Creating Location Instances
+## 4. Creating Location Instances

-Since you have two columns in each row from the locations table in your database, that means that you can create a new instance of the **`Location`** class, in addition to the instance of **`Animal`** class that you are already making, from each row in the results.
+Since you now have two columns in each row from the locations table in your database, this means that you can create a new instance of the **`Location`** class, in addition to the instance of **`Animal`** class that you are already making, from each row in the results.

-Now replace your `for` loop with the following code.
+Find your `for` loop in the `get_all_animals()` function and replace it with the following code:

 ```py
 for row in dataset: